-Dr. Martha Mackay is currently a clinician-scientist, dividing her time between the roles of Clinical Nurse Specialist (CNS) in Cardiology at St. Paul’s Hospital’s Heart Centre and Clinical Associate Professor at the University of British Columbia (UBC) School of Nursing.
+Dr. Martha Mackay is currently a Clinical Associate Professor at the University of British Columbia (UBC) School of Nursing, where she is also the KM MacMillan Nursing Research Scholar.

 Her initial nursing education was at George Brown College in Toronto, and she has since earned her BSN, MSN, and Ph.D. degrees at UBC.